theREALdebater/eclat/doc/pxcr/booting.md

 See [Wikipedia](https://en.wikipedia.org/wiki/Master_boot_record) for more details of the structure of the MBR.

-The [Boot Installer](#inst) is able to set the various parameters within the MBR to correct values, and then write an MBR image (file) into the boot sector of a disk.
+The [Boot Installer](#inst) is able to set the various parameters within the MBR to their correct values, and then write an MBR image (file) into the boot sector of a disk.

-The Realizor is accompanied by an _MBR image_ named, which is merely a tiny piece of 8086 instruction set machine code in a file (named `AdaOS.MBR.bin`).
+The Realizor is accompanied by an _MBR image_ , which is merely a tiny piece of 8086 instruction set machine code in a file (named `AdaOS,MBR.bin`).

 There are other MBR images available, and any of these can be used instead.
 Be wary, however, of security considerations.